Quadratic Lie conformal superalgebras related to Novikov superalgebras

-In particular, if $L$ satisfies the PBW-condition \cite{Ro2000} then one may choose $P$ to be the associated graded conformal algebra of the appropriate universal associative conformal envelope of $L$.
-Therefore, for conformal algebras the Poincar\'e--Birkhoff--Witt Theorem implies the Ado Theorem immediately \cite{Kol11}.
+In particular, if $L$ satisfies the Poincar\'e--Birkhoff--Witt condition \cite{Ro2000} then one may choose $P$ to be the associated graded conformal algebra of the appropriate universal associative conformal envelope of $L$.
+Therefore, for conformal algebras the PBW theorem implies the Ado Theorem immediately \cite{Kol11}.

 \begin{theorem} Let $V$ be a finite-dimensional special GD-superalgebra.
 Then the Lie conformal superalgebra $L(V)$ has a finite faithful conformal representation. \end{theorem}